alexandersokolow/micro32/README.md

 # micro32
 This is a simulation of a 32-bit van-neumann-architecture microprocessor, as conceptualized in micro32.png

-It has 16 registers, where register 0 is always 0 and register 1 is always 1.
+It has 64 registers, where register 0 is always 0, register 1 is always 1 and register 2 is always -1 (in two's complement).
+Only the first 16 will be printed during the programs execution, but you can easily modify the code to print all of them, by changing the maximal value for i in the for-loop of the printStatus-method.

-The memory consists of 2^32 adresses, 2^12 of which can be utilized for binary instructions.
+The memory consists of 2^16 addresses, which can be utilized for and modified by binary instructions.

-The whole memory (meaning, also the binary instructions) can be self-modified by the instructions themself.
-To modify the memory, one must load an adr from the alu into the MAR (MEMMODE 01) and in the next step load data from the alu into the adr specified in the MAR (MEMMODE 10).
-One can also load data from the memory into the A-IN of the alu by using MEMMODE 11, which will set the A-MUX to 1 and load the data from the adr specified in the MAR.
+This can be done, by filling the MBR (memory-buffer-register) and MAR (memory-address-register) and then using the appropriate command (look below) to save the data from the MBR to the MAR-address or conversely load the data from the MAR-address to the MBR.
+Later on I will also add physical i.e. non-volatile memory to it.

 4 different operations for the alu and additionally a shift of the result by one to the left or right can be chosen.

-A jumpadr can be also specified, to which the counter will jump, if the alu-out satisfies the specified jumping-condition.
+Also, a counter-buffer can be loaded and conditional or nonconditional jumps utilized to set the counter i.e. jump to the address specified in the counter-buffer.

+The current MBR-content can be saved by setting the AMUX, the current address of the counter itself by setting the BMUX.

 To run a program, one must create a file called "bootloader" which may consist only of 32-bit-codes, meaning every line shall contain exactly 32 characters of either 0 or 1.